Neo-Hao/referencer/README.md

 <img src="/images/banner.jpg" width="220px">

-Referencer allows you to cross-reference figures, tables, and section titles using built-in Bookmarks in Google Docs.
+Referencer is an open-sourced software that allows you to cross-reference figures, tables, and section titles using built-in Bookmarks in Google Docs.
 When the document is changed, all references can be synchronized and auto-numbered.

 ## Auto-number your section titles